 When she first began searching for a summer internship, Violet Newhouse ’23 was not quite sure where to look.
 “I was just googling public health internships, and was like — this isn’t going to work,” she recalled.
-It was then that Newhouse’s career advisor suggested she start by identifying organizations she was interested in and call them to see what programs they had available.
+Then her Hamilton Career Advisor suggested she start by identifying organizations she was interested in and call them to see what programs they had available.

 This new strategy led her to YWCA Missoula and specifically its domestic violence and homeless shelter (The Meadowlark), in her home state of Montana.
 A YWCA employee with whom Newhouse spoke on the phone also referred her to the GUTS!
 (Girls Using Their Strength) program, which consists of week-long summer camp sessions held every two weeks.